 (2) The assisted living program shall stop providing assisted living services immediately;

-(3) The [assisted living] manager or alternate manager shall notify the residents or representatives of the residents, or if applicable, the representative of the residents of the suspension and make every reasonable effort to assist them in making other assisted living arrangements; and
+(3) The [assisted living] manager or alternate manager shall notify the residents or [representatives of the residents, or] if applicable, the resident’s representative [of the residents] of the suspension and make every reasonable effort to assist them in making other licensed assisted living program arrangements; and

-(4) The [assisted living manager] or alternate manager shall immediately notify the local department of social services Adult Protective Services Program of the emergency action.
+(4) The [assisted living] manager or alternate manager shall immediately notify the local department of social services, Adult Protective Services Program, and the Maryland Department of Aging Ombudsman Program of the emergency action.

 E. In the event of an emergency suspension, the Department may assist in the relocation of residents.